OwenCochell/PaperMC-Update/README.md

 Copy the old file to a new location before the installation process:
 >python server_update.py --copy-old /new/spot/old.jar [PATH]

+Select the currently installed version as the version to install:
+>python server_update.py -v current [PATH]

 # Notes on Deprecated Features